EtienneRod/Undefined-Audio-Detector/README.md

-This is a Dockerfile to create a Docker Image for netplexflix, a project that use IA to find missing language of audio tracks in a video file where language for this audio track is not defined
+This is a Dockerfile to create a Docker Image for ULDAS, which stands for "Undefined Language Detector for Audio and Subtitles".
+This is a project that use IA to find language of audio tracks not defined properly in audio streams of a given movie file.

-Look at his project and uspport the guy -> https://github.com/netplexflix/ULDAS.
+Look at his project and support the guy -> https://github.com/netplexflix/ULDAS.

 Here is an example of Docker-Compose (compose.yaml) to launch it :
 ```yaml